2005 Polish parliamentary election: Senate

+By constituency

 Aftermath

 Negotiations between PiS and PO about forming a government collapsed in late October, precipitated by disagreement regarding who would be speaker of the Sejm.
 On 1 November PiS announced a minority government headed by Kazimierz Marcinkiewicz as Prime Minister.
 The negotiations were affected by the 9 October presidential election where the PiS candidate Lech Kaczyński (the twin brother of PiS leader Jarosław Kaczyński) was elected; Jarosław Kaczyński had promised that he would not become the Prime Minister if his brother wins the election.
 The constitutional requirement to form a government within a set time period also heated up the coalition negotiations.

 A major stumbling block in PiS-PO government negotiations was the latter's insistence on receiving the Interior portfolio, as to prevent one party from controlling all three of the "power" ministries (Security, Justice and Interior) that manage police and security services.
 The PO also opposed a "tactical alliance" between the PiS and the Self-Defense (Samoobrona) party, which shared eurosceptic and populist sentiments, although differing on economic policy.
 The election campaign, in which PiS and PO mainly competed against each other rather than parties to their left, accentuated differences and created an antagonistic relationship between the two parties.

 The PiS minority government depended on the support of the radical Samoobrona party and the hard-right League of Polish Families (LPR) to govern, a situation that made many of those hoping for a PiS-PO coalition uneasy.
 On 5 May 2006 PiS formed a coalition government with Samoobrona and LPR.

 In July 2006, Marcinkiewicz tendered his resignation following reports of a rift with PiS party leader Kaczyński.
-Kaczyński formed a new government and was sworn-in on 14 July as prime minister.
+Kaczyński formed a new government and was sworn in on 14 July as prime minister.

-The SLD's severe defeat sent the party into a sharp decline from which it has never fully recovered; it lost all of its remaining seats in 2015 though it regained some ground in 2019 as part of Lewica.
+The SLD's severe defeat sent the party into a sharp decline from which it has never fully recovered; it lost all of its remaining seats in 2015 though it regained some ground in 2019 as part of Lewica, and the Polish left-wing would not govern until New Left, formed from the merger of the SLD and Spring, entered Tusk's third cabinet as a junior coalition partner following the 2023 parliamentary election.

-The 2005 election proved to be a realigning election in polish politics, as Law and Justice and Civic Platform (and presidential candidates by them) have finished in top two of every election since.
+The 2005 election proved to be a realigning election in Polish politics, as Law and Justice and Civic Platform (and presidential candidates supported by them) have finished in top two of every election since.